ayokunle321/BucketStack/README.md

 ## Execution

-- Compile the code using the provided Makefile by executing the following command in the terminal: s`make`
+- Compile the code using the provided Makefile by executing the following command in the terminal:
+`make`

 - Once the compilation is successful, you can execute the bucketstack program by running the following command:
 `./bucketstack`